 Contribute a Sketch

 If you’ve tried something with AI in a class or a research project — and you have something honest to say about how it went — this is the right place for it.
 Rough drafts and partial experiments are welcome.
 We’re not looking for polished success stories.
+The most useful sketches are often the ones where something went sideways.

 1. Create a GitHub account